bokeh/bokeh/examples/embed/README.md

     http://127.0.0.1:5000/

-Finally to run the spectogram example you need to have pyaudio installed and just run:
+The spectrogram example requires a working pyaudio library installed.
+To view it, run:

     python spectogram.py